kyma-project/community/sig-and-wg/sig-core/proposals/asset-store-proposal.md

 ## Use cases

 1. The storage for documentation and related images.
-2. Storage for API specifications
+2. The storage for API specifications.
 3. The storage for static client-side applications.

 ## Solution